Sherbrooke County (Province of Canada electoral district)

 Sherbrooke County was an electoral district of the Legislative Assembly of the Parliament of the Province of Canada, in Canada East.
 It was located in the Eastern Townships, based on the rural areas around the town of Sherbrooke.
 The town was a separate electoral district, also named Sherbrooke.

 Sherbrooke County electoral district was created in 1841, based on the previous electoral district of the same name for the Legislative Assembly of Lower Canada, and was represented by one member in the Legislative Assembly.
-It was abolished in 1867, upon the creation of Canada and the province of Quebec.
+It was abolished in 1853, and replaced by two new districts, a new Sherbrooke County and a new Wolfe County, which jointly sent one member to the Assembly.
+The new district was re-named Richmond and Wolfe in 1855.